GenericMappingTools/gmt/doc/rst/source/makecpt.rst

     and :ref:`COLOR_NAN <COLOR_NAN>`
     specified in the :doc:`gmt.conf` file or on the command line.
 When combined with **-D**, only :ref:`COLOR_NAN <COLOR_NAN>` is considered.

+.. _-N:

 **-N**
     Do not write out the background, foreground, and NaN-color fields [Default will write them].

+.. _-Q:

 **-Q**\ [**i**\ \|\ **o**]
     Selects a logarithmic interpolation scheme [Default is linear].
     **-Qi** expects input z-values to be log10(z), assigns colors, and writes out z [Default]. **-Qo** takes log10(z) first, assigns colors, and writes out z.

+.. _-T:

 **-T**\ *z_min*/*z_max*\ [/*z_inc*\ [+]] \| **-T**\ *ztable*
     Defines the range of the new cpt file by giving the lowest and highest z-value and interval.
 When used with **-C** and *z_inc* is